shirakurak/talks/001_20230806/README.md

 ---

-# what we need
+# what I need

 1. Formula
-2. 論理式の複雑さ
+2. Depth of formula
-3. 構成要素のリスト
+3. List of the components of formula

 ---